hds-sandbox/bulk_RNAseq_course/develop/07a_DEA.md

     colSums(counts(dds, normalized=T))
     ```

-!!! question "How do the values across samples compare with the total counts taken for each sample?"
+!!! info "How do the values across samples compare with the total counts taken for each sample?"

     You might have expected the counts to be the exact same across the samples after normalization.
 However, DESeq2 also accounts for RNA composition during the normalization procedure.
 By using the median ratio value for the size factor, DESeq2 should not be biased to a large number of counts sucked up by a few DE genes; however, this may lead to the size factors being quite different than what would be anticipated just based on sequencing depth.